mconlon17/vivo-pump/test/README.md

 ## Unit Tests

-Test cases are in `test_vivopump.py`.
+Test cases are in `test_x.py`, where 'x' is the name of the module being tested.
 Test data are in the data folder.

 Many of the cases use a synthetic graph named `TestGraph`, imported from `testgraph.py`